A Brief History of Netflix Personalization (Part One, from 1998 to 2006)

 Gib’s note: Welcome to the 200 new members who joined since my last essay!
 After five months, we’re 5,400 strong.
 In each essay, I draw from my experience as both VP of Product at Netflix and Chief Product Officer at Chegg to help product leaders build their careers.
 This is essay #50.

-Here are my upcoming public events and podcasts:
+Here are my upcoming public events and special offers:

-Click here to purchase my Product Strategy Workshop course on Teachable for $200 off the normal $699 price— the coupon code is ASKGIB200.
+Click here to purchase my self-paced Product Strategy course on Teachable for $200 off the normal $699 price — the coupon code is 200DISCOUNTGIBFRIENDS but the link will handle this automatically.
 (You can try the first two modules for free.)

 I’m on Instagram at “AskGib”— fewer words, more pictures!

 5/26 “Netflix’s 2021 Product Strategy” with ProductTank Austria (9 am PT)

 5/27 “Hacking Your Product Leader Career” MasterClass with Productized

 I’m enjoying UserLeap, my new survey tool.
 You can learn more about the product here.